ziflex/compose-record/README.md

 ## Item types

 That all works fine with Record and primitive types.
-But what if we need to have a List or a Map with nested Records? ``compose-record`` has a special option for it: ``items``.
+But what if we need to have a List or a Map with nested Records? ``compose-record`` has a special option for these: ``items``.
 ``items`` is a nested type descriptor that informs ``compose-record`` how to wrap the underlying values.
 It's optional, by default ``compose-record`` will use a value as it is.